Here’s the ultimate list of air mattress alternatives for camping.

 Of course, adding things like fluffy padding will increase weight.

-The Kingdom Cot, for instance, is 20lbs.
+The Kingdom Cot, for instance, is 20 lbs.
 That’s around the typical range for traditional cots, I’m afraid.
-So if weight saving is the name of the game, you’d probably want to look elsewhere.
+So if weight saving is the game’s name, you’d probably want to look elsewhere.

-- Weight is an issue again; 10lbs is on the low end, where some can go beyond 30lbs
+- Weight is an issue again; 10 lbs are low, and some can go beyond 30 lbs.

 Aren’t futons only good for college dorms?
 Nope!
 They can be a surprisingly functional addition to any glamping setup.